 With reflective encoders, the light from an LED is reflected by the reflective surface of the code disc and collected by photodetectors.
 Reflective optical encoders are especially compact since the LED, the photodetectors and the electronics can be mounted on the same circuit board or even on the same chip.
 For these reasons, FAULHABER primarily uses reflective optical encoders.

 Transmissive encoders make use of the transmitted light process.
 Here, the light from the LED passes through slits in the code disc and is collected by photodetectors on the other side of the code disc.

 Magnetic encoders are especially insensitive to dust, humidity and thermal or mechanical shock.
 In magnetic encoders from FAULHABER, sensors are used that determine the changes of the magnetic field.
 The magnetic field is changed by the movement of a magnetic object.
 This can be the magnet of the motor or an additional sensor magnet with a defined measuring element that is attached to the shaft of the motor.

 Using magnetic encoders, an additional sensor magnet is usually necessary.
 In case of integrated digital or analogue Hall sensors, however, the movement of the rotor magnet in the motor can be measured directly.
 With integrated Hall sensors, such as nearly all FAULHABER Brushless DC-motors have, there is generally no additional sensor magnet is necessary.

-The term sensor refers to digital or analog Hall sensor which, in the FAULHABER Brushless DC-Motors, are usually mounted directly on the motor circuit board.
+The term sensor refers to digital or analogue Hall sensors which, in case of the FAULHABER Brushless DC-Motors, are usually mounted directly on the motor circuit board.
 Digital Hall sensors are used primarily for the commutation of the Brushless DC-Motors and for simple speed control.
-Almost all FAULHABER Brushless DC-Motors are equipped standard with three integrated digital Hall sensors and are thus ideally suited for use in combination with incremental encoders from FAULHABER.
+Nearly all FAULHABER brushless DC-Motors are equipped by default with three integrated digital Hall sensors and are thus ideally suited for use in combination with incremental encoders from FAULHABER.